cosmicpython/cosmicpython.github.io/posts/2017-09-19-why-use-domain-events.md

 Back to our domain expert:

-So when we've added a reported issue to the issue log, what happens next?
+_So when we've added a reported issue to the issue log, what happens next?_

-Well we need to triage the problem and decide how urgent it is.
-Then we might assign it to a particular engineer, or we might leave it on the queue to be picked up by anyone.
+> Well we need to triage the problem and decide how urgent it is.
+Then we might
+> assign it to a particular engineer, or we might leave it on the queue to be
+> picked up by anyone.

-Wait, the queue?
-I thought you had an issue log, are they the same thing, or is there a difference?
+_Wait, the queue?
+I thought you had an issue log, are they the same thing, or is there a difference?_

-Oh, yes.
-The issue log is just a record of all the issues we have received, but we work from the queue.
+> Oh, yes.
+The issue log is just a record of all the issues we have received, but
+> we work from the queue.

-I see, and how do things get into the queue?
+_I see, and how do things get into the queue?_

-We triage the new items in the issue log to decide how urgent they are, and what categories they should be in.
-When we know how to categorise them, and how urgent they are, we treat the issues as a queue, and work through them in priority order.
+> We triage the new items in the issue log to decide how urgent they are, and what
+> categories they should be in.
+When we know how to categorise them, and how
+> urgent they are, we treat the issues as a queue, and work through them in
+> priority order.

-This is because users always set things to "Extremely urgent"?
+_This is because users always set things to "Extremely urgent"_?

-Yeah, it's just easier for us to triage the issues ourselves.
+> Yeah, it's just easier for us to triage the issues ourselves.

-And what does that actually mean, like, do you just read the ticket and say "oh, this is 5 important, and it's in the broken mouse category"?
+_And what does that actually mean, like, do you just read the ticket and say "oh, this is 5 important, and it's in the broken mouse category"?_

-Mmmm... more or less, sometimes we need to ask more questions from the user so we'll email them, or call them.
-Most things are first-come, first-served, but occasionally someone needs a fix before they can go to a meeting or something.
+> Mmmm... more or less, sometimes we need to ask more questions from the user so
+> we'll email them, or call them.
+Most things are first-come, first-served, but
+> occasionally someone needs a fix before they can go to a meeting or something.

-So you email the user to get more information, or you call them up, and then you use that information to assess the priority of the issue - sorry triage the issue, and work out what category it should go in... what do the categories achieve?
-Why categorise?
+_So you email the user to get more information, or you call them up, and then you use that information to assess the priority of the issue - sorry *triage* the issue, and work out what category it should go in... what do the categories achieve?
+Why categorise?_

-Partly for reporting, so we can see what stuff is taking up the most time, or if there are clusters of similar problems on a particular batch of laptops for example.
-Mostly because different engineers have different skills, like if you have a problem with the Active Directory domain, then you should send that to Barry, or if it's an Exchange problem, then George can sort it out, and Mike has the equipment log so he can give you a temporary laptop and so on, and so on.
+> Partly for reporting, so we can see what stuff is taking up the most time, or if
+> there are clusters of similar problems on a particular batch of laptops for
+> example.
+Mostly because different engineers have different skills, like if you
+> have a problem with the Active Directory domain, then you should send that to
+> Barry, or if it's an Exchange problem, then George can sort it out, and Mike has
+> the equipment log so he can give you a temporary laptop and so on, and so on.

-Okay, and where do I find this "queue"?
+_Okay, and where do I find this "queue"?_

-Your customer grins and gestures at the wall where a large whiteboard is covered in post-its and stickers of different colours.
+> Your customer grins and gestures at the wall where a large whiteboard is covered
+> in post-its and stickers of different colours.

-Mapping our requirements to our domain
+## Mapping our requirements to our domain

 How can we map these requirements back to our system?
 Looking back over our notes with the domain expert, there's a few obvious verbs that we should use to model our use cases.
 We can triage  an issue, which means we prioritise and